lights-a5/super-planet-blasters/README.md

 mute the sound if the sound off button is pressed.
 Once the game starts It will begin the game music and the background scrolling.
 We will have patterns and rules set up for each level of gameplay.
-Small enemies that spawn from the top and top sides and large enemies that spawn and move slowly to appear stationary.
-This continues until the user ship is destroyed and the new “game over” intent will start.
-From that screen the process can start again or go to the main menu activity.
+Small enemies that spawn from the top and large enemies that spawn and move slowly.
+This continues until the user ship is destroyed and the “game over” button will show.
+From that the process can start again at the main menu screen.
 Gameplay itself will consist of the main ship constantly firing as the user moves it around by touch (stretch goal could be gyro if the device allows).
-Waves of small ships will come in on the predesigned patterns randomly and shoot lasers that can kill the main user ship.
+Waves of small ships will come in randomly and shoot lasers that can kill the main user ship.
 On intervals, bigger ships that are meant to appear stationary will appear and shoot as well.
 For a stretch, we would also make big guns on planets target the user for a few seconds and give a warning before firing a laser in the direction of the last